 Compartmentalized rooms appear smaller, while open spaces create the illusion of size.
 To maintain an open view, trade in a traditional shower curtain for clear-glass doors, which help stretch the visual length of the room.
-Continue the bath flooring into the shower to amplify the effect.
+Or keep wrap-around shower curtains open for the illusion of a larger space.
+Continue bath flooring into the shower to amplify the effect.

 A Classic Approach

-Give your bath a timeless look by splurging on a marble countertop and saving on inexpensive cabinetry.
+Not all small bathroom ideas need to be austere.
+Give your bath an elegant, timeless look by splurging on a marble countertop and saving on inexpensive cabinetry.
 This simple marble-topped, furniture-style vanity provides room for towels and toiletries under the sink.
 Oversize circular hardware adds a modern touch to the traditional storage unit.